MithrilMan/AIdentities/src/AIdentities.Shared/Features/CognitiveEngine/readme.md

 In order to share some common data about the mission evolution, each AIdentity has access to a common context that works similar to CognitiveContext but it's used to share partial data during the execution of a mission.

-Like for CognitiveContext, MissionContext states doesn't have an owner and any AIdentity has access to any state variable.

-Technically a context acts like a dictionary where the key is a string and the value is an object.
+MissionContext has to be thought as a common memory among different AIdentities working on the mission, no one has exclusive access to any state variable of the Mission Context.